 GET INTO LIVE SHOWS

-Working in live shows were one of the best times of my life.
+Working in live shows was one of the best times of my life.
 Keep in mind, I am not claiming to be an expert on anything.
 All of this information is just what I have learned from my personal experience and interactions with other professionals.
 I am going to discuss the types of live shows that I have encountered in my career and how you can get in on them!

 - Orlando, Florida - theme parks

-- Los Angeles, California - smaller theme parks
+- Los Angeles, California - smaller theme parks, performance companies

-Which location is the best?
+Which location is the best for live shows?
 In my opinion, Orlando.
 Orlando has larger, more reputable theme parks with more shows.
-Being centralized to Orlando also gives you the option to drive up to Atlanta and down to Miami to hustle for stunt work (don't worry, we'll get more into stunts later).
+Being centralized to Orlando also gives you the option to drive up to Atlanta and down to Miami to hustle for additional stunt work (don't worry, we'll get more into stunts later).

 • Useful Skills For Live Shows: Your parkour specialty will certainly set you apart and give you an edge, but you'll have a much greater chance of making it into live shows if you expand your skillset- especially in the following areas: